-The description listed by Union Repair revealed that the brand new Samsung Galaxy S9 battery and Galaxy S9+ battery will be pegged at an excellent 3,000mAh and 3500mAh respectively.
-It appears that they will have the same battery capacity as the previous S8 and S8+.
-Both the S9 and the S9+ are expected to retain the same capacity from last year.
+The description listed by Union Repair revealed that the brand new Samsung Galaxy S9 battery and Galaxy S9+ battery would be pegged at an excellent 3,000mAh and 3500mAh, respectively.
+They will probably have the same battery capacity as the previous S8 and S8+.
+The S9 and the S9+ are expected to retain the same capacity as last year.

-The latest Samsung model will use 10mm LPP processor which reduces the theoretical power consumption by 15%.
-Also, with the addition of Snapdragon 845, Exynos 9810, the battery should not be too bad and should, theoretically function very well.
-The reported information also shows the charging or data interface corresponding to circuit board cable in the S9 and S9+.
+The latest Samsung model will use a 10mm LPP processor, which reduces the theoretical power consumption by 15%.
+Also, with the addition of Snapdragon 845 and Exynos 9810, the battery should not be too bad and theoretically function very well.
+The reported information also shows the charging or data interface corresponding to the circuit board cable in the S9 and S9+.